About the Nebraska lottery

 Nebraska became the 37th US state lottery to begin selling tickets on September 11, 1993.
 The tickets that went on sale on this day were only for scratch tickets and it wasn't until July 21, 1994 that draw lottery tickets became available.

-Since then the Nebraska Lottery has grown massively and now offers six different draw lottery games to players in the state.
-Three of these are single-state games and come in the form of Pick 3, Pick 5 and My Day while multi-state lotteries 2by2, Mega Millions and Nebraska Powerball are also available.
+Since then the Nebraska Lottery has grown massively and now offers seven different draw lottery games to players in the state.
+Three of these are single-state games and come in the form of Pick 3, Pick 5 and My Day while multi-state lotteries 2by2, Mega Millions, Lucky for Life and Nebraska Powerball are also available.

 Traditionally, it's been the multi-state lotteries where the big jackpots have come from.
 The best example of this is a $365 million Powerball jackpot that went to a group of co-workers from Lincoln, Nebraska.
 The huge win came from the Nebraska Powerball drawing on February 18, 2006 and was shared among the eight workers.
 The group chose to receive their winnings in cash and therefore received $15 million each after taxes.
 The lucky ticket was bought from a U-Stop in Lincoln and the winning numbers were selected using the quick pick system.